 Keep yourself hydrated, especially if you are visiting extremely hot destinations.
 This means you should always have access to a bottle of water, and while carrying and refilling a reusable water bottle is more environmentally friendly, if the tap water where you are traveling to is not safe or its safety is questionable then invest in bottled water.

-Avoid drinking too much alcohol, which causes dehydration, and avoid relying on sugary, non-nutritional drinks, such as soft drinks and artificial fruit juices.
+Avoid drinking too much alcohol, which causes dehydration, and avoids relying on sugary, non-nutritional drinks, such as soft drinks and artificial fruit juices.

 Be Consistent and Careful